Effective Date: January 1, 2023

 - verifying your identity and authenticating your identity

 - Marketing: We use your contact information, other identifying information, and internet or other electronic activity for:

 - communicating with you regarding services that may be of interest

-- satisfying legal or regulatory requirements or law enforcement requests; and as permitted by applicable law
+- satisfying legal or regulatory requirements or law enforcement requests

 - detecting and preventing fraud